You'll be glad to hear that theft of children's bikes is fairly low in the UK.

 Register your bike

 For members of The Bike Club who are worried about their bike being stolen, we recommend registering with bike register.
-We can also arrange to get the bike stamped (£12.99), marked (£19.99) or covertly etched (£29.99).
+If you register your bike, you are required to register ownership to the Bike Club and/or transfer upon exchange or return of the bike.
 Although it is worth noting that this only somewhat deters thieves, and that other precautions should still be taken to keep the bike secure.